simphony/simphony-osp/doc/conversion_owl_to_yaml.md

 # How to convert an OWL ontology to YAML

 OSP-core requires an ontology in YAML format for installation.
-This document explains how  OWL format can be converted to YAML.
+This document explains how an ontology in OWL format can be converted to YAML.

 ## Disclaimer